rgruesbeck/org2invoice/README.md

 CLI tool for converting an org file with org-clock reports into an invoice.

 ## TODO
-- fix rendering
-- fix description comma
+- add comma separation
-- add no need for TASK: string
+- support for BTC
 - support for profiles
-- support for BTC
 - pdf creation
 - publish to npm
 - review code